PatrickJnr/vp/pages/contact.md

 title: Contact
 permalink: /contact
 ---

+## Get in Touch!

-For any inquiries or information, reach out to me through social media.
+Have questions or just want to say hello?
+I’d love to connect!
+For inquiries or more information, feel free to reach out via social media.

-## Social Media
+## Connect on Social Media

-Stay updated with me:
+Stay updated on my latest adventures:
 - [Twitter](https://twitter.com/_PatrickJnr)